ceph/ceph/doc/rados/configuration/auth-config-ref.rst

 that give ``ceph-deploy`` and ``ceph-disk`` utilities the ability to prepare and activate OSDs and metadata servers.

-When you execute ``ceph-deploy admin {node-name}`` (note: Ceph must be installed first), you are pushing a Ceph configuration file and the ``ceph.client.admin.keyring`` to the ``/etc/ceph``  directory of the node.
-You will be able to execute Ceph administrative functions on the command line.
+When you execute ``ceph-deploy admin {node-name}`` (**note:** Ceph must be installed first), you are pushing a Ceph configuration file and the ``ceph.client.admin.keyring`` to the ``/etc/ceph``  directory of the node.
+You will be able to execute Ceph administrative functions as ``root`` on the command line of that node.

 Manual Deployment
 -----------------

-When you deploy a cluster with manually, you have to bootstrap the monitor manually and create the ``client.admin`` user and keyring.
+When you deploy a cluster manually, you have to bootstrap the monitor manually and create the ``client.admin`` user and keyring.
 To bootstrap monitors, follow the steps in `Monitor Bootstrapping`_.
+The steps for monitor bootstrapping are the logical steps you must perform when using third party deployment tools like Chef, Puppet,  Juju, etc.

 Enabling/Disabling Cephx